Hardcoreprawn/architecture/input/posts/requirements/nfrs.md

 Author: James Brewster
 ---

 Functional requirements describe why something is.
-Non-functional Requirements describe how it is.
+Non-functional Requirements tell how it is.
 Where a customer may ask for a specific functional requirement, they are doubtful to ask for an NFR unless something is wrong.

 The NFRs which go into a product can mean all manner of differences, which affect the cost, performance, and reliability of a product or solution.